How to Use Holiday Season to Get Masses of Loyal Customers

 Glory Global Solutions found that the majority of U.S. consumers (88%) have been frustrated by using self-service machines.
 During holiday shopping, the same goes for the shopping process in general.
 In a noisy shopping mall, a shopping experience can easily turn to a retail horror.
 So have extra employees ready to assist with self-service.
 Have your elves wrapping and packing.
 Let them help with shopping carts or with finding a parking lot.
 Make queues as short as possible.
 And, if a customer asks anything, tell your staff to be especially compassionate and helpful.

 It’s a holiday season for everybody.
 Your employees are missing out on time with family and friends, so cheer them up with bonuses and sales rewards.
 If your employees are on commission, make sure they get extra credit for ringing up extra sales.
 Schedule them a free lunch.
 Help them with their holiday shopping by allocating time for that, or provide holiday discounts on the stuff they sell.
-And throw a great holiday party in the end of the season, so they’re motivated the next year, too.
+And throw a great holiday party at the end of the season, so they’re motivated the next year, too.
 Organize a service contest that sends the winner to a high-end hotel for a weekend.

 Managers and even business owners should be on the sales floor to greet customers with the kind of attitude they want their employees to display.
 Make your staff feels that the holiday season is not a burden but a great opportunity for everybody.
 And make sure that they know what the goals are.
-Pick some metrics that help you measure customer service quality, like cash register or telephone call wait times.
+Pick some metrics that help you measure customer service quality, like a cash register or telephone call wait times.
 Talk about those metric regularly with your employees, so they’re clear what your expectations are for this holiday season.
-People working for you have to be convinced that they, too, benefit from happy customers, and that the management is doing just as much as they are doing to boost customer loyalty.
+People working for you have to be convinced that they, too, benefit from happy customers and that the management is doing just as much as they are doing to boost customer loyalty.

 A study by SDL reveals that 90% of consumers expect the customer experience to be consistent across channels and devices used to interact with brands.
-This holiday season, people want to pre shop and compare products online.
+This holiday season, people want to pre-shop and compare products online.
 So even if you’re not into eCommerce and mobile sales operations, still meet your loyal customers, having at least a wide selection of discount offers, or an online catalog.
-Nowadays it’s imperative to have a full inventory and resource planning software like Erply that lets you realize multichannel and cross channel sales operations hassle-free.
+Nowadays it’s imperative to have a full inventory and resource planning software like Erply that lets you realize multichannel and cross-channel sales operations hassle-free.
 An embedded customer loyalty program that Erply has, gives you a great advantage, as online and mobile marketing produce great new ways to engage your clients.